What Is an Ear Infection?

 When the doctor looks at the ear drum, he or she will see that it is red, often bulging, and be able to make the diagnosis of an ear infection.

-For children, the most common cause of an ear infection is an upper respiratory viral infection, such as a cold or the flu.
+For children, the most common trigger of an ear infection is an upper respiratory viral infection, such as a cold or the flu.
 These disorders can make the Eustachian tube so swollen that air can no longer flow into the middle ear.
 Allergies -- to pollen, dust, animal dander, or food -- can produce the same effect as a cold or flu, as can smoke, fumes, and other environmental toxins.
 Bacteria can cause an ear infection directly, but usually these organisms come on the heels of a viral infection or an allergic reaction, quickly finding their way into the warm, moist environment of the middle ear.
 Invading bacteria can wreak major havoc, turning inflammation into infection and provoking fevers.

 Among the bacteria most often found in infected middle ears are the same varieties responsible for many cases of sinusitis, pneumonia, and other respiratory infections.
 According to the American Academy of Otolaryngology-Head and Neck Surgery (ear, nose, and throat physicians), the conjugate pneumococcal vaccine is very effective against several strains of the most common bacteria that cause ear infections.
 This vaccine is routinely given to infants and toddlers to prevent meningitis, pneumonia, and blood infections.
 Your child’s doctor should advise you on the use of this vaccine, which may help to prevent at least some ear infections.